 Since its early years, a lot has changed in the Hamlet of North Creek.
 What was once a small farming and logging community is now one of the Adirondack Park's most popular destinations for visitors.

 After making your way to the hamlet, today you'll find the Tannery Pond Community Center, which hosts arts and cultural events, the North Creek Depot Museum, Garnet Mine Tours in the neighboring North River, the North Creek Ski Bowl, Gore Mountain, and other attractions.

 Not only that, but the community is full of places where you can make your Adirondack getaway.
-For example, The Alpine Lodge offers true rustic accommodations and The Inn on Gore Mountain is located right at the base of Gore.
+For example, The Inn on Gore Mountain is located right at the base of Gore.